gustafnk/microservice-websites/index.md

 Historically, the limiting factor has been the network.
 However, today the limiting factor more and more also tends to be the CPU, since we increasingly use mobile devices when browsing the web.
 Many websites also rely on a lot of JavaScript being executed before they can show any meaningful content.

-Parsing of JavaScript is a CPU-bound operation and the CPUs in many mobile devices are not fast.
+Parsing of JavaScript is a CPU-bound operation and the CPUs on many mobile devices are not fast.
 Therefore, you should limit the amount of JavaScript being used on pages capable of being viewed on mobile browsers.

 <a name="less-room-for-change-of-framework"></a>